lucrezio001/Deep-Leaning-Application-Luca-Capece/README.md

 Repository for Deep Leaning Application exam Luca Capece

 ## Disclaimer
-- Some part of this repository are adapted from other github (cited in code)
+- Some part of this repository are adapted from other githubs (cited in code)
 - Some part are also made using generative AI (mostly prints)